rfcamo/group5project/README.md

 # Project Structure
-IMPORTANT**: STRUCTURE IS ONLY SHOWN TO SHOW MOST RELEVANT DATA
+IMPORTANT**: STRUCTURE HIGHLIGHTS DATA USED WE CHOSE TO USE IN THE PRESENTATION.
+EVERYTHING ELSE IS SUPPLEMENTARY FOR NARRATIVES WE COULD NOT INCLUDE
 ```

 |__Output # saved images and CSVs from cleaning and regression